 Saffron is the plucked stigma from the crocus sativus flower, commonly known as saffron crocus.
-When the stigma are dried they give a flavor that is subtle, some way hay like but with a bitter after note.
+When the stigma are dried they give a flavor that is subtle, hay like but with a bitter after note.
 The main attraction to saffron being the vibrant yellow color a few strands will add to any dish.

 90% of the World’s saffron is grown in Iran and exported.
 It is incredibly time consuming to take the stigma by hand from the crocus flower.
 Each flower has three red, female stigma and these need to be plucked without damaging the rest of the rest of the plant.
 Saffron crocuses also only flower for a short window each year, with a specific time of day for harvesting making it even harder to ensue a good crop.
 All of these factors make it very expensive to purchase.

 If I was asked, what does saffron taste like?
 I would find it hard to give a definite answer, subtle in flavor.
 Earthy, sweet almost like honey.
 It is the combination of flavor, aroma and the distinct color that make it so authentic in dishes like Paella and Bouillabaisse.
 The way we cook with saffron is the key to our success to imitate the qualities.
 I love that color and evocative aroma of a large dish of paella being prepared on the seafront in Southern Spain, but we can try to recreate this on a budget from our homes.

 There is no one ultimate replacement for saffron, so I am outlining why you would use each of these alternatives.

 It is not just enough to know which replacements will work, but how to incorporate them and use in place of saffron.
 Here are 9 of our best, just remember though that the first two are actually a bit tough to get hold of, so look at what you have in your spice cupboard and see how to get the best match for each recipe.

 1. Safflower As A Substitute To Saffron